xavierpuigf/virtualhome/README.md

 ## What is New
 The new version of VirtualHome (VH-Social) is out!
 Here is what is new.
+* [April 11th] We added new documentation!
+Check it out at http://virtual-home.org/documentation
 * VirtualHome now supports multiple agents and a *skip_animation* mode, to use the environment to train RL models.
 * We include OpenAI Gym like environments to train RL agents with VirtualHome.
 Check out the [unity_environment.py](simulation/environment/unity_environment.py) class.
 * API to add characters in the scene and fixed cameras, and record from those cameras